Kimserey/Arche/post.md

 Asking these questions at the beginning of the development is important.
 All these questions if answered correctly will lead to a good structure for the application.
 Answered incorrectly, or not even asked, will most likely lead to unmaintainable/fragile/rigid (or whatever bad adjectives for coding) code.

-Over the last few months I have been working on a web app built in F# with WebSharper and came out with an architecture which cares for extensions and decoupling.
-Today I decided to share this structure and hope that it will give you ideas and help you in your development.
+Over the last few months, I have been working on a web app built in F# with WebSharper and came out with an architecture that caters to extensions and decoupling.
+Today, I will share this structure and hope that it will give you ideas and help you in your development.

 So let's get started!

 ## Overall architecture overview

-The ideas behind this architecture come a powerful concepts:
+The ideas behind this architecture comes from a powerful concepts:
 - Modular architecture - inspired by [Addy Osmani blog post](https://addyosmani.com/largescalejavascript/)

-The idea of a modular achitecture is that the application is composed by small pieces (modules) which are completely independent of each others.
+The idea of a modular achitecture is that the application is composed by small pieces (modules) which are completely independent from each other.
 One lives without knowing the others and none of the modules have dependencies on other modules.
-The patterns explained in the blog post of Addy Osmani goes much deeper and defines many other patterns but to me the most crutial understanding is that we should strive to manage dependencies.
-Coupling is the worse enemy of large application.
+The patterns explained in the blog post of Addy Osmani goes much deeper and defines many other patterns but to me the most crucial understanding is that we should strive to manage dependencies.
+Coupling is the worst enemy of large applications.
 It stops us from changing or removing pieces of the application and brings [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty_and_doubt) in our daily development.
-I've been there.. and it's not fun.
+I've been there.. and it's most certainly not fun.

 Here's how the architecture looks like:

 ![architecture](http://4.bp.blogspot.com/-hxGVE2ZLgLk/VoipqDWakyI/AAAAAAAAADI/F_5eJWjPR0o/s1600/architecture_2.png)

-Two important points to notice from the diagram:
+Two important points to note from the diagram:
-- We can see clear boudaries represented by the colours
+- We can see clear boundaries represented by the colours
 - The dependencies only flow in one direction, top to bottom

 ### Clear boundaries